Inflation & Tax Adjusted Savings Calculator

 Have you been making periodic investments?
 And are you wondering what the future value of your investment account will be?
 Well, you’re in luck.
 This calculator can help you determine the after-tax future value of your periodic investments.

 First enter your initial investment.
-Then from one of four different intervals (monthly, weekly, quarterly, or annually), choose the amount of the periodic investment you’ve been making.
+Then from one of the different investment intervals (like daily, weekly, monthly, quarterly, or annually), choose the amount of the periodic investment you’ve been making.
 Then enter the annual interest rate, the number of years you plan to let your investment mature, your combined federal and state tax rate, and the expected average annual inflation rate.

 Press CALCULATE and you’ll instantly see what the future holds.
 This includes gross future value, after-tax future value, and after-tax future value when accounting for inflation.